Criteria for generalized translation-invariant frames: Introduction

 \subsection{Related work}

-The first results similar in nature to the above mentioned results go back to the very beginning of modern frame theory and the influential papers by Daubechies~\cite{Dau90} and Daubechies, Grossmann and Meyer~\cite{MR836025}.
-In~\cite{Dau90}, Daubechies provides general conditions on the generators and parameters of Gabor and wavelet systems to form a Bessel system or a frame for $L^2 (\mathbb{R})$.
-These fundamental results attracted the attention of several groups of researchers~\cite{heil1989continuous, MR1353539, MR1784021, ron1995gramian, MR1460623, chui1993a} and lead to improvements and generalizations over the subsequent decades.

-For shift-invariant systems, i.e., generalized shift-invariant systems with a single, fixed translation lattice $\Gamma$, the Bessel and frame properties can be \emph{characterized} in terms of (bi-infinite) matrix-valued functions, so-called \emph{dual Gramian matrices}, as introduced by Ron and Shen \cite{MR1350650}, see also Janssen \cite{MR1601115}.
-As a consequence, the aforementioned necessary and sufficient conditions in \eqref{eq:CC_intro}, \eqref{eq:CC_A_intro} and \eqref{eq:B_1-lower_intro} are easily derived\footnote{For example, the necessary condition in \eqref{eq:B_1-lower_intro} for shift-invariant systems follows from the norm estimate $\norm{M}\ge \left(\sum_{j \in \Gamma^\perp} \abs{m_{0,j}}^2\right)^{1/2}$ by noticing that the $0$th column the dual Gramian matrix at $\omega\in \ghat$ is $\{t_\alpha(\omega)\}_{\alpha \in \Gamma^\perp}$.} from simple norm estimates of bi-infinite Hermitian matrices $M=(m_{i,j})_{i,j\in \Gamma^{\perp}}$ on $\ell^2(\Gamma^\perp)$, see \cite[Section 1.6]{MR1350650}.
-In particular, the estimates \eqref{eq:Bessel-snug-estimates} and \eqref{eq:lower-snug-estimates} are known for separable Gabor systems \cite{MR1350700, MR1460623}; these estimates are the best known improvement of Daubechies' Gabor frame bound estimates~\cite{Dau90}.
+For shift-invariant systems, i.e., generalized shift-invariant systems with a single, fixed translation lattice $\Gamma$, the Bessel and frame properties can be \emph{characterized} in terms of (bi-infinite) matrix-valued functions, known as \emph{dual Gramian matrices}, as introduced by Ron and Shen \cite{MR1350650}, see also Janssen \cite{MR1601115}.
+Consequently, the aforementioned necessary and sufficient conditions in \eqref{eq:CC_intro}, \eqref{eq:CC_A_intro} and \eqref{eq:B_1-lower_intro} can be derived\footnote{For example, the necessary condition in \eqref{eq:B_1-lower_intro} for shift-invariant systems follows from the norm estimate $\norm{M}\ge \left(\sum_{j \in \Gamma^\perp} \abs{m_{0,j}}^2\right)^{1/2}$ by noticing that the $0$th column the dual Gramian matrix at $\omega\in \ghat$ is $\{t_\alpha(\omega)\}_{\alpha \in \Gamma^\perp}$.} from simple norm estimates of bi-infinite Hermitian matrices $M=(m_{i,j})_{i,j\in \Gamma^{\perp}}$ on $\ell^2(\Gamma^\perp)$, see \cite[Section 1.6]{MR1350650}.
+In particular, the estimates \eqref{eq:Bessel-snug-estimates} and \eqref{eq:lower-snug-estimates} are known for separable Gabor systems \cite{MR1350700, MR1460623}; these estimates are the best-known improvement of Daubechies' Gabor frame bound estimates~\cite{Dau90}.
 Furthermore, the dual Gramian characterization has, in a fiberization formulation~\cite{MR1795633}, been extended to the setting of locally compact abelian groups \cite{BowRos2014,MR2578463, MR344891}.
 Hence, for shift-invariant systems, or more generally, trans\-la\-tion-in\-vari\-ant systems on such groups, the conditions \eqref{eq:CC_intro}, \eqref{eq:CC_A_intro} and \eqref{eq:B_1-lower_intro} follow from these characterizations and should not be considered new.